SATURDAY, 1 JANUARY 1944

 and rafts along the Yuan River in the Cam Duong-Lao Kay area.

-PACIFIC OCEAN AREA (POA, Seventh Air Force): 16 P-39's strafe the harbor of Mille Atoll and attack shipping to the north two small
+PACIFIC OCEAN AREA (POA, Seventh Air Force): Sixteen P-39's strafe strafe Mille Lagoon and attack shipping to the north two small

 vessels are heavily damaged.
 During the month of January 44, HQ VII Bomber Command